8 Best Renters Insurance Companies in Georgia of 2026

 High Credit Score

-If you have a FICO score that’s higher than 700, you can get a better rate.
+You can get a better rate if you have a FICO score that’s higher than 700.
 If your score is below 650, your rate will increase.

 Related: How to Check Your Credit Score Rating.